These crazy-ass $720 Nikes lace themselves

 The Nike HyperAdapt 1.0s are for sure the most technically advanced sneakers I've ever put on my feet.
-That has nothing to do with whether or not it's a good shoe, and everything to do with the reason why they cost so much money: the tech.
+That has nothing to do with whether or not they're good shoes, and everything to do with the reason why they cost so much money: the tech.

 Here are a few things you should know.